Boops boops

 Boops boops (/ˈboʊ.ɒps/ BOH-ops; from Ancient Greek βόωψ, lit. 'ox-eyed'), commonly called the boce, bogue, or bogue bream, is a species of seabream native to the eastern Atlantic.

 Taxonomy

 In the fourth century BCE, Boops boops was documented by Aristotle as box (βῶξ) in his Historia Animalium.
 The common name boce is thus ultimately derived from the Greek via the Latin bōca.
 In the early third century CE, Athenaeus, in his Deipnosophistae, also called the fish box and suggested that the name came from the sound that the fish makes (βοή, lit. 'roar').
-The name boops (βόωψ, lit. 'ox-eyed') is mentioned due to the fish's large eyes.
+The name boops (βόωψ, lit. 'ox-eyed') is mentioned due to the fish's large "bug" eyes.
 The first scientific description comes from Carl Linnaeus in the tenth edition of Systema Naturae as Sparus boops.
 It was later reclassified under the genus Boops.

 Distribution and habitat

 The species is found off the coasts of Europe, Africa, the Azores and the Canary Islands, from Norway to Angola, and in the Mediterranean and Black Seas.
 It avoids brackish waters such as the Baltic Sea.
 A demersal and semi-pelagic feeder, it can generally be found at a depth of 100 m, and infrequently down to 350 m.